vkhazin/multicloud-courseware/content/multi-cloud-paas/lab-native-tools.md

 5. Clone the repository with node.js end-point: `git clone https://github.com/vkhazin/courseware-nodejs-container`
 6. Proceed to the App Service on Azure Portal and select `Create app service`
 7. Select a subscription and a resource group
-8. Type in a Name e.g. `courseware-nodejs`
+8. Type in a Name e.g. `your-name-courseware-nodejs`
 9. Select code and run-time `Node 10 LTS` and `Linux`
 10. Select `Free F1` for sku and size
 11. Select `Review + create` and then `Create`